 GOMIRAH

 Gomirah (or G.o.M.i.R.a.H. if you wanna get technical) was me wanting to create my own Godzilla movies.
 I’m not sure what I wasn’t getting from those films that these ideas would rectify.
-From the concept art alone, it seemed to be a take on the “Zilla” design (aka US Godzilla 1998) but giving him powers.
+From the concept art alone, it seemed to be a take on the “Zilla” design (aka U.S. Godzilla from 1998) but giving him powers.
 Something that particular version was severely lacking in.
-At the time, I believed Godzilla would never see the US shores again, at least not using modern technology.
-It’s amazing that Japan is one of the world’s most advanced technological countries, yet their CG feel years behind the US.
+At the time, I believed Godzilla would never see the U.S. shores again, at least not using modern technology.
+It’s amazing that Japan is one of the world’s most advanced technological countries, yet their CG feel years behind the U.S. At least, I felt that way before seeing Godzilla Minus One.
 Anyway, I created a main lizard, a bit of backstory (genetic modifications or something), and monsters for it to fight.